ryantd42/NY-Legislative-Git/2023/S2705B-2023/bill.md

-  2. The following resources shall be exempt and disregarded  in  calcu- lating the amount of benefits of any [household under] APPLICANT FOR any public assistance program: (a) cash and liquid or nonliquid resources up to [two] TEN thousand [five hundred] dollars for applicants, [three] TEN thousand  [seven  hundred fifty] dollars for applicants in households in which any member is sixty years of age or older or is  disabled  or  ten thousand  dollars for recipients, (b) an amount up to [four] SEVEN thou- sand [six hundred] fifty dollars in a separate bank account  established by  an  individual while currently in receipt of assistance for the sole purpose of enabling the individual to purchase a  first  or  replacement vehicle  for  the  recipient  to seek, obtain or maintain employment, so
+  2. The following resources shall be exempt and disregarded  in  calcu- lating the amount of benefits of any [household under] APPLICANT FOR any public assistance program: (a) cash and liquid or nonliquid resources up to  [two]  TEN  thousand  [five  hundred] dollars [for applicants, three thousand seven hundred fifty dollars for  applicants  in  households  in which  any  member  is sixty years of age or older or is disabled or ten thousand dollars for recipients], (b) an amount up to [four thousand six hundred] SEVEN THOUSAND fifty dollars in a separate bank account  estab-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05293-01-3
+  LBD05293-03-3
- S. 2705  2
+ S. 2705--A  2

- long as the funds are not used for any other purpose, (c) an amount  [up to  one thousand four] EQUAL TO THE GREATER OF FIVE THOUSAND ONE hundred SIXTY-FIVE dollars OR  THE  MAXIMUM  TUITION  ASSISTANCE  PROGRAM  AWARD AVAILABLE  FOR  THE  CURRENT  ACADEMIC  YEAR  in a separate bank account established by an individual while currently in  receipt  of  assistance for  the purpose of paying tuition at a two-year or four-year accredited post-secondary educational institution, so long as  the  funds  are  not
+ lished by an individual while currently in receipt of assistance for the sole  purpose of enabling the individual to purchase a first or replace- ment vehicle for the recipient to seek, obtain or  maintain  employment, so  long  as the funds are not used for any other purpose, (c) an amount [up to one thousand four] EQUAL TO THE  GREATER  OF  FIVE  THOUSAND  ONE hundred  SIXTY-FIVE  dollars  OR  THE MAXIMUM TUITION ASSISTANCE PROGRAM AWARD AVAILABLE FOR THE CURRENT ACADEMIC YEAR in a separate bank account established by an individual while currently in  receipt  of  assistance for  the purpose of paying tuition at a two-year or four-year accredited post-secondary educational institution, so long as  the  funds  are  not